Good Morning America/ABC News

 It was a cloudy day on June 27.
 At Wantagh State Park, the high tide and rough waves made it hard for smaller vessels to make it out into the Western Bays.
 Port Captain Gary Smith and six of his crew members, sporting rubber boots and cut-off shorts, worked hard to get their skiff away from the dock and into the bay off the Bellmore coastline.

-Editorial and Opinion Columns
+Editorial & Opinion

 Dec.
 14, 2013.
 It was nail-biting cold.
 The sort of cold that foreshadowed snowflakes in the coming days but still coddled them in gray-blanketed skies.
 Baltimore always made me feel that way: on edge, like the world was on the brink of burning up but then changed its mind last minute.